altruios/namshubettulpa/public/namshubettuple/vows.md

 ~A headache, sudden and painful, Martha held her head.~ "It’ll pass, soon."
-~and as suddenly as it had come, Martha was fine.~ "You'll better at moving your focus point internally, you’ll be able to do that with your eyes open just fine. for now though, keep your eyes closed - and the same way you turned, just... turn back the other way."
+~and as suddenly as it had come, Martha was fine.~ "You'll better at moving your focus point internally. you’ll be able to do that with your eyes open just fine. for now though, keep your eyes closed - and the same way you turned, just... turn back the other way."
 }
 {
-~For the next hour that’s all Martha did: look back and forth between her vision, and that text to her left.~ `['Was look even the right word if she wasn’t using her eyes?', 'Was there a right word?']`
+~For the next hour that’s all Martha did.~
+~she looked back and forth between her vision, and that text to her left.~ `['Was look even the right word if she wasn’t using her eyes?', 'Was there a right word?']`
 "Rossin, is there a...
 word for this - what i’m doing.
-I’m not looking to my left - I’m not using my eyes" "Inter-seeing, is the definition. there are other places you can look - there’s not much there - and I wouldn’t go poking around... you still have... that thing inside you, what’s left of it anyway... best not to accidentally look at it."
+I’m not looking to my left - I’m not using my eyes" "Inter-seeing, is the definition. there are other places you can look. there’s not much there - and I wouldn’t go poking around... you still have... that thing inside you, what’s left of it anyway... best not to accidentally look at it."